Research Report · March 2026

 for tool, result in agent.steps():

-verdict = aud.push(tool, result)
+signal = aud.push(tool, result)

-if verdict["regime"] == "LOOP":
+if signal["regime"] == "LOOP":

-alert_team("Agent stuck in loop", verdict)
+alert_team("Agent stuck in loop", signal)

 Analyze Your Agent's Trajectories